Métis Nation of Alberta

 NO REGISTRATION REQUIRED

-The 2025 Dotmocracy Project is the next step in our engagement process.
-From 2023 and 2024, we hosted three Community Talks events in Surrey, British Columbia where community members shared their insights on extreme weather, local economic opportunities, and potential energy solutions.
-Now, our goal is to validate and refine those community-identified priorities through Dotmocracy Booths: interactive spaces where you can vote on ideas and confirm whether earlier findings still reflect current perspectives.
+The 2025–2026 Edmonton Dotmocracy Project is the next step in our community engagement process.
+From 2022 to 2025, we hosted Nine Community Talks across Edmonton, Alberta, where residents shared their insights on extreme weather, local economic opportunities, and potential energy solutions.
+Now, we are inviting you to help validate and refine those community-identified priorities.

-To make your experience even more welcoming, we’ll have fun giveaways like recycled-material tumblers and hats, plus Biolite lanterns for participating community members.
-Families are encouraged to join—children can enjoy coloring books, crayons, stickers, and a space that’s both playful and inclusive.
+To make the experience welcoming, we are offering giveaways such as recycled-material tumblers, hats, and Biolite lanterns for participating community members.
+Families are encouraged to attend.
+Children will find a playful and inclusive space with coloring books, crayons, and stickers.

-The goal is simple: to create a space where your voice matters and where community-driven solutions take center stage
+The goal is simple.
+We are creating a space where your voice matters and where community-driven solutions take center stage.

 Changes in our economic, social, and environmental landscape are impacting people in Canada across all walks of life.
 Join us as we bring together community members to talk about your ideas and solutions for community development and diversification.